Flexible subscriptions support any dataset size or throughput. Pricing is based on your workload requirements (database size and throughput.)

 (Available only if self-managed cloud vendor accounts are enabled)

 Deployment CIDR The CIDR range of IP addresses for your deployment.
-Because Redis creates a new subnet for the Deployment CIDR in your virtual private cloud (VPC), it cannot overlap with the CIDR ranges of other subnets used by your subscription.
+Redis creates a new subnet for the Deployment CIDR in your virtual private cloud (VPC).
+It cannot overlap with the CIDR ranges of other subnets used by your subscription.

 For deployments in an existing VPC, the Deployment CIDR must be within your VPC’s primary CIDR range (secondary CIDRs are not supported).